Instructors & Facilitators

 Paul has designed and built several passive solar homes in Colorado, including energy-efficient retrofits and zero-energy solar homes.
 While living in Boulder, Colorado Paul operated a solar design, consulting, and contracting firm as a licensed Mechanical Contractor and a licensed General Building Contractor.

 Born and raised in Greece, Pavlos grew up bilingual and bicultural.
 Before moving to Colorado Pavlos served on the board of the Oregon Public Interest Research Group, and was the publications coordinator and also served on the board of the Institute for Social Ecology in Vermont.
-Since moving to Colorado he has served as the publications coordinator for the Fourth World Center, been the publisher and associate editor of Democracy and Nature, the international journal for inclusive democracy, and taught at Escuela Tlatelolco.
-His years of experience in sustainability, environmental, and wilderness education include being a Wilderness First Responder, a certified permaculture designer and instructor, a Project Learning Tree facilitator, and academic work in environmental studies/social ecology, indigenous studies, and wilderness ethics.
-Pavlos is a certified small water systems operator and the father of three children.
+Since moving to Colorado he has served as the publications coordinator for the Fourth World Center for the Study of Indigenous Law and Politics, been the publisher and associate editor of Society and Nature/Democracy & Nature, the international journal of political ecology, and taught high school at Escuela Tlatelolco.
+He has presented at multiple and diverse conferences such as Midwest Radical Scholars Conference, Teaching Outside the Box, Colorado Bioneers, Renewing the Anarchist Tradition, National Conference of Organized Resistance, Left Forum, All Power to the Imagination, The Poetics of Healing and the Natural Hazards Research and Applications Workshop.
+His decades of experience in sustainability, environmental, community and wilderness education include being a Wilderness First Responder, a certified permaculture designer and instructor, a Project Learning Tree facilitator, and academic work in environmental studies/social ecology, indigenous studies, and wilderness ethics.
+Pavlos was a Colorado Political Leaders Fellow and is a certified small water systems operator and the father of three.

 Robert Chanate is a member of the Kiowa Nation and has lived in Denver, Colorado for several years.
-He is a volunteer for the Indigenous Training Resource Council (ITRC) and also serves as an advisor for other native non profits.
-Robert also trained as a wildlands firefighter and served as an engine crew leader.
+He is a volunteer for various Native organizations in which his support role differs based on the groups mission.
+Some of this work includes Native Youth leadership development, grassroots community organizing and educational presentations.
+He also is a contributor to Indian Country Today.
+Robert trained as a wildlands firefighter and served as an engine crew leader.

 A Colorado native, Shawna has coordinated the Colorado Project Learning Tree program for the Colorado State Forest Service at Colorado State University since 1993.
 Under her guidance, 150 volunteer facilitators conduct 40-50 workshops providing PLT training and materials for over 600 educators each year.
 A Colorado native and natural scientist since childhood, Shawna has a BS in Biology from Colorado State University, and over 80 hours of graduate coursework in science, education and technology.
 She has been a certified secondary science teacher since 1971, and has taught science and environmental subjects for 30 years in rural and urban, public and private, secondary and elementary schools in Colorado and Swaziland, Africa, where she served as a Peace Corps volunteer.
 She has worked as an educator at the Denver Museum of Natural Science, a naturalist at an urban, open-space park, and a scientist-in-residence at several elementary schools.
 She returned to Africa in 2003 to conduct environmental education trainings for Peace Corps Volunteers and Zambian educators.